reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-001/README.md

 `setuid` root programs usually drop root privileges for the security purposes.
 Therefore, even if a shellcode has the `setuid` bit, if it runs only `execve`, it will always spawn a normal user shell for the normal user.

+This is why we need to use `setreuid` in the project.
+Even if the program drops root privileges,

+    setreuid(0, 0);

+This will set both of the RUID and EUID to root's UID, and `execve` next to it will spawn a root shell.

 </details>